3 Ways Visual-Spatial Kids Draw the Short Straw

 If we really truly want to provide an equitable education for all our children, we need to bring ourselves up to speed with the elements kids need for learning and ensure they are utilized in our lessons.

-For example, we can give a child sight words (left-brained stuff) on cards and make them drill, study, and review, but if no association is made to other regions in the brain, it is likely the child will not learn the words.
-If you link those same words with colorful images that carry the meaning of the word, if there is context, such as use in a sentence, and if there is a gesture that mimics the meaning of the word, you will have provided a rich experience with elements that will be associated with the word.
+For example, we can give a child sight words on cards and make them drill, study, and review, but if no association is made to other regions in the brain, it is likely the child will not learn the words.
+If you link those same words with colorful images that carry the meaning of the word, if there is context, such as use in a sentence, and if there is a gesture mimicking the meaning of the word, you will have provided a rich experience with elements that will be associated with the word.

 Each of those learning elements will cause neurons in the brain to fire and when neurons fire at the same time, they become linked together.
 So when the child sees the plain word later, yes, the neurons in the left-brain will fire, but so will those in their right-brain and in the cerebellum and in the hippocampus (the meaning maker portion of the brain).
 Will the child learn and remember?
-Yes!
 Absolutely!